Introducing the Canadian Federation of Humane Societies team

 Luna is a communications and marketing specialist with a background in digital strategy for non-profits.
 She has a strong passion for storytelling, believing that stories are what spark us to learn and take action toward a better world.
 Before starting with the Canadian Federation of Humane Societies in 2015, Luna’s career was focused on sexual health, LGBTQ+ advocacy and human rights.
 Previously a freelancer, Luna has worked with a number of progressive organizations, including End Poverty Now, Planned Parenthood and POWER.
 She holds a Bachelor of Journalism from Carleton University and a Social Media Specialization Certificate from Algonquin College.
 She currently volunteers with the Community Engagement Committee of the Ten Oaks Project in support of LGBTQ+ children, youth and families.
 Luna lives in Ottawa with her two favourite humans, a 15-year-old calico named Caramel and a senior pug named Pandy.

 Toolika Rastogi leads the CFHS research program, including the national shelter statistics program and various animal welfare research projects.
 She also provides policy analysis and represents CFHS on the National Farm Animal Care Council (NFACC) and the Canadian Council on Animal Care (CCAC).
-Toolika holds a Ph.D. in Molecular and Medical Genetics, a postdoctoral certificate in Conservation Genetics (having studied the highly endangered North Atlantic Right Whale) and a Master’s in Ecological Economics and Sustainable Development Policy.
+Toolika holds a Ph.D. in Molecular and Medical Genetics, a postdoctoral certificate in Conservation Genetics and a Master’s in Ecological Economics and Sustainable Development Policy.
 Prior to joining CFHS, she worked in the areas of biodiversity conservation and environmental safety, both internationally with the OECD, and in Canada with Environment Canada and the Canadian Food Inspection Agency (CFIA).
 Her policy work in these areas has allowed her to contribute to the development of international environmental agreements and drafting of federal legislation for environmental protection.